TotallyInformation/node-red-contrib-uibuilder/docs/uibuilder-js.md

 #### Security Related

 * `node.useSecurity` {Boolean}: Default `false`.
 Whether to use uibuilder's security architecture.
+* `node.tokenAutoExtend`: Whether to use client `ping` messages (every 25-30 sec) to automatically extend the token lifespan.
+* `node.jwtSecret` {String}: The secret used to sign/verify the JWT token.
 * `node.sessionLength` {Integer}: Default `1.8e6`.
 (1.8e6 = 30*60000 = 30min).

 ### Locally configured (not set in Editor)